Reporter/Editors, Studio Editors, Editorial Assistants

 - Working in a 24/7 operation where news is transmitted as soon as it breaks?

-- Writing for a variety of news platforms, including newspapers, radio, TV, online, wireless and cable?
+- Writing for a variety of news platforms, including newspapers, radio and digital?

 - Improving your skills in a supportive, collegial and instructive environment?